 Step back in time on the Inverness Historic Trail meandering through the old and new towns, or visit the fascinating Inverness Museum and Art Gallery.
 Don’t miss the UK’s most northerly Botanic Gardens where you can wander around the beautiful greenhouses including a cosy warm cactus house and stop for a coffee.

-In the evening, you can taste the finest Highland cuisine in many restaurants and pubs, or enjoy some authentic live Scottish music at Under Canvas in Eden Court until 30 September.
+In the evening, you can taste the finest Highland cuisine in many restaurants and pubs, or enjoy live theatre and authentic Scottish music and at Eden Court.

 7. Shop ‘til you drop